imthedoggo/flight-in-portugal/README.md

 # Flight in Portugal API

-This project provides a API for search average price of direct flights between Oporto and Lisbon (vice-versa).
+This project provides a API for search average price of direct flights between Oporto and Lisbon (vice-versa) operated by TAP and Ryanair airlines.

 ## Architecture